alexklapheke/alexklapheke.github.io/blog/covid-sentiment.md

-the Reddit API, as well as a [full dataset](http://files.pushshift.io/reddit/comments/) of Reddit comments stretching back to the site's founding [@baumgartner2020pushshift], although the latter source was not updated frequently enough for our purpose.
+the Reddit API, as well as a [full dataset](http://files.pushshift.io/reddit/comments/) of Reddit comments stretching back to the site's founding [@baumgartner2020pushshift], although the latter source had not been updated recently enough for our purpose.
 Reddit users subscribe to interest communities called "subreddits", prefixed with "/r/", some of which are for cities and other locales.
 While it can't be verified that a particular subscriber